This website contains adult material and is only suitable for those 18 years or older. Click Enter only if you are at least 18 years of age.or Exit

 Take notes and re-work them into a diary entry at home in order to preserve your memories.
 For inspiration, take a look at some museum trip reports available online.

-Don’t overdo it.
+Don’t get too stoned.
 Moderation is the key.

 As for my own plans for the weekend, I’m going to roll a couple of joints and begin my journey into the world of classical music.